jianyuh/jianyuh.github.io/_posts/2025-05-05-Llama-Nemotron.md

 The Llama-Nemotron models were evaluated across a range of reasoning and non-reasoning benchmarks, including AIME, GPQA-Diamond, LiveCodeBench, MATH500, IFEval, BFCL V2 Live, and Arena-Hard.
 Evaluations were performed at 32k context length to accommodate long reasoning traces.

 - LN-Ultra stands out, matching or outperforming all existing open-weight models on these benchmarks.
 It achieves state-of-the-art performance on GPQA-Diamond among open models, demonstrating the effectiveness of the large-scale RL training.
-Figure 4 illustrates that LN-Ultra consistently outperforms DeepSeek-R1 and Llama-3.1-405B in both accuracy and efficiency on GPQA-Diamond.
+LN-Ultra consistently outperforms DeepSeek-R1 and Llama-3.1-405B in both accuracy and efficiency on GPQA-Diamond.

 - LN-Super performs competitively in its weight class.
 In reasoning-on mode, it outperforms distilled models like DeepSeek-R1-Distilled-Llama-70B.
 In reasoning-off mode, it performs comparably to its base model, Llama-3.3-70B.
 It also achieved an impressive Arena Hard score, beating some proprietary models.